JaneMoroz/typescript-projects/README.md

 # typescript-projects
-Projects to learn and practice using typescript 🤓
+Projects to practice using typescript 🤓